RafidMuhymin/astro-spa/README.md

 6. The progress bar delays new page load by 100ms to show a 100% completion transition
 7. Then it executes the scripts of the navigated page
 8. It shows a fade-in animation when the new page loads
-9. It dispatches a prefetch function and navigate function that can be used for prefetching and navigating programmatically
-10. It has two lifecycle functions, onNavigate & onMount that can be called to add effects and execute code
-11. It also works with popstate events (back/forward navigation)
+9. It also works with popstate events (back/forward navigation)
-12. It clears the entire cache on page load/reloads to ensure there's no stale content
+10. It clears the entire cache on page load/reloads to ensure there's no stale content
-13. If data saver is enabled (on mobile devices), it won't fetch or prefetch the pages
+11. If data saver is enabled (on mobile devices), it won't fetch or prefetch the pages
+12. It dispatches a prefetch function and navigate function that can be used for prefetching and navigating programmatically
+13. It has two lifecycle functions, onNavigate & onMount that can be called to add effects and execute code
+14. It provides a helper function, scan()!
+It can be used for detecting new links and observe them.

 ## Installing the plugin